Ma-Pe-Ma/Betting-Competition/ReadMe.md

 ### Translation

 Currently English and Hungarian versions are available.

+On the client side the translation is implemented with Angular's  built-in i18n module:

+    ng extract-i18n

+After extracting the strings update the existing locale file or crete a new one.

-The translation is implemented with `Flask-Babel` so the site can be translated easily.
+On the server side, the translation is implemented with `Flask-Babel` so the site can be translated easily.
 To setup babel translations these commands need to be launched:

     pybabel extract -F ./BettingServer/app/babel.cfg -o ./BettingServer/app/assets/translations/messages.pot .
     pybabel init -i ./BettingServer/app/assets/translations/messages.pot -d ./BettingServer/app/assets/translations -l `hu`